betaflight/betaflight/docs/Telemetry.md

 ```

 ## HoTT telemetry

-See the Configuration examples in the documentation for details on how to enable it.

 HoTT telemetry can be used when the TX and RX pins of a serial port are connected using a diode and a single wire to the T port on a HoTT receiver.